-Our volunteer missions did not stop at gardening or helping on the farm: we also renovated an old house (sanding, plastering, painting), cooked for a hotel/restaurant, ran a youth hostel, babysat, learned to sail on a sailboat, learned to build a beautiful blog…
+Our volunteer missions did not stop at gardening or helping on the farm: we also renovated an old house (sanding, plastering, painting), cooked for a hotel/restaurant, ran a youth hostel, babysat, learned to sail on a sailboat (and even got our Yacht Master Ocean license in August 2020!), learned to build our blog and many other WordPress websites…

 And as we love to cook, we have even learned from our hosts typical and local recipes.
 We can now boast to know how to make a “real” pizza and why not consider opening a pizzeria when we return to France (we can always dream, can’t we?!).